OnCrew vs voicemail

 Best AI Answering Service for Contractors

-The AI-only category overview: trade-built AI vs general-purpose AI, what each handles, and where the ROI actually shows up for HVAC, plumbing, electrical, and roofing.
+The AI-only category overview: configured contractor AI vs general-purpose AI, what each handles, and how to evaluate fit for HVAC, plumbing, electrical, and roofing.

 Read the AI buyer guideAI Answering Service for Contractors

-What an AI answering service should actually do for trades: trade-aware triage, urgent detection, intake fields contractors need, and on-call routing.
+What an AI answering service should do for trades: configured intake, urgent-call flags, intake fields contractors need, and team handoffs.

 See the AI answering breakdownBest Answering Service for Contractors in 2026

-The cross-category 2026 buyer guide: trade-built AI, generalist AI, live virtual receptionists, and traditional call centers scored against the same framework.
+The cross-category 2026 buyer guide: configured contractor AI, generalist AI, live receptionist providers, and traditional call centers compared against the same framework.

 Read the 2026 buyer guideHVAC Answering Service Guide

-How an answering service should handle no-heat, no-cool, and gas-smell calls for HVAC shops, including urgent-alert workflow.
+How an answering service should handle no-heat, no-cool, and gas-smell calls for HVAC shops, including urgent-call handoff workflow.

 Read the HVAC guidePlumbing Answering Service Guide

-Plumbing call handling: burst pipes, sewer backups, slab leaks, water heater failures, and the intake script that turns a panic call into a captured job.
+Plumbing call handling: burst pipes, sewer backups, slab leaks, water heater failures, and the intake script that creates a reviewable call record.

 Read the plumbing guideElectrician Answering Service Guide

-What an electrical answering service should ask and capture for panel trips, burning smells, sparking outlets, and EV charger emergencies.
+What an electrical answering service should ask and capture for panel trips, burning smells, sparking outlets, and EV charger calls.

 Read the electrician guideTry OnCrew free for 14 days

 No charge today.
 No contracts.
-Purpose-built for contractor phone lines.
+Configured for contractor phone lines.

 Start your 14-day free trialNo charge today.
 Card on file to start the trial.
 Cancel anytime.